NeLy-EPFL/flygym/doc/source/tutorials/turning.rst

     )

-In fact, we can use Gymnasium’s ``env_checker`` utility to check if our ``HybridTurningNMF`` class fully complies with the Gym API.
+In fact, we can use Gymnasium’s ``env_checker`` utility to check if our ``HybridTurningController`` class fully complies with the Gym API.
 To do this, ``env_checker`` will reset our environment a few times with random parameters and step it with random actions.
 It will then check if the observations are as specified in the observation space definition.
 If no